dvsu/ti_ads1115/README.md

 }
 ```

-The input voltage consists of 8 key-value pairs.
+The `"input_voltage"` key consists of 8 key-value pairs.
 Key name is self-explanatory, i.e. measurement taken between 2 points.
 The value is the voltage of measurement in `Volt`.
 As the example of measurement is made between analog input `INx` and `GND`, then key-value pairs we are interested in are

 - `"in0_gnd": 5.03286`
 - `"in1_gnd": 0.33044`